Updated May 13, 2021

 Face Covering Requirement

-Federal law requires everyone 2 years and older to wear a compliant face mask over their nose and mouth while on the property of all airports in the United States.
+Federal mandate requires everyone 2 years and older to wear a compliant face mask over their nose and mouth while on the property of all airports in the United States.
+Despite guidance by the Centers for Disease Control that says vaccinated individuals do not need to wear masks in most places and Governor Doug Ducey’s repeal of restrictions in Arizona, the federal mandate remains in effect at airports and on airline flights.
 Non-compliant face coverings include scarves, balaclavas, bandannas, turtlenecks or other collars pulled up over the nose and mouth, materials with large holes that let light shine through such as mesh or lace, and any mask with an exhalation valve or contains punctures.
 Face shields can be worn as an addition to a compliant face mask.

 Tucson Airport Authority team members and our partners have been diligently working to help ensure your travel experience through Tucson International Airport (TUS) is as safe as possible.
 Our custodial crews take pride that their outstanding work in the terminal has long been recognized by passengers in our annual customer service surveys.
 The TAA is not wavering from those high standards and, in fact, has taken added measures.